robertjanzen/Evolve-Android/README.md

 Whenever you move to a real APK build, don't skip steps 3 and 4 above (`npm run build-win` then `npx cap sync android`) just because the last build still worked.
 Gradle packages whatever is already sitting in `game/evolve/` and `game/wiki/`.
 It has no way to know those are out of date.

-## Status

-- [x] Evolve source cloned into `game/`, mobile UI redesign built on top of it
-- [x] Capacitor project scaffolded with the Android platform
-- [x] Native save-to-file via `@capacitor/filesystem` and `@capacitor/share`
-- [x] Installed and running on an actual phone, multiple rounds of on-device feedback incorporated
-- [ ] App icon and name customized (currently the Capacitor defaults, since we shouldn't reuse Evolve's branding without permission, see `NOTICE.md`)
-- [ ] Upstream compatibility: this repo's mobile UI changes are woven directly into shared `game/src/` files and functions rather than kept separate, so they'd likely conflict with upstream's own in-progress mobile UI work rather than merge cleanly.
-Not yet reconciled.